matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

    <Attack-Defense type="attack">Migi Jodan Oi-Zuki</Attack-Defense>
    <Attack-Defense type="defense">
    <p>Move to the left while performing Morote Hiki-Uke.</p>
    <p>Step in front of the attacker's right leg while pressing and rolling the arm to perform a throw.
-This is similar to the Shisochin elbow lock but, target the upper bicep instead of the elbow, and pull their hand back to your hip.</p>
+This is similar to the Shisochin elbow lock but, target the upper bicep instead of the elbow, and bend their arm at the elbow, this will force them to roll or go into the floor as you apply pressure.</p>
-   <p>Either the attacker will be driven into the ground or they will have to roll out of the lock.</p>
    </Attack-Defense>
 </Attack-Defense-Container>